libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ### WebTransport

-[WebTransport](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-overview) is the new kid on the block for real-time communication in the browser.
+[WebTransport](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-overview) is the new kid on the block for communication in the browser.
 WebTransport is implemented in [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/webtransport) and [JavaScript](https://github.com/libp2p/js-libp2p-webtransport) implementations.

 #### Benefits